digitaldickinson/Clean-StreetView/README.md

 This Extension takes the user interface CSS that Karl identifies and turns it off with a cick of the icon.

 ## Making it work.
-1. Download the zip file from here.
+1. Download the [cleanstreetview.zip] (cleanstreetview.zip)file from here.
 2. Unzip it somewhere on your computer.
 3. In Google Chrome visit chrome://extensions
 4. Drag and drop the unzipped folder on to the page.
 A new icon should appear in the tool bar.